Timber webbed I joists have many advantages over metal ones:

 - Much less embodied energy in their construction

-- We can pre-cut MVHR duct routes in them at the factory – this can’t be done with metal webbed ones, you just have to hope the metal ones are in the right place to allow a duct to be installed – difficult around floor openings such as around stairs.
+- We can pre-cut MVHR duct routes in them at the factory – this can’t be done with metal webbed ones, you just have to hope the metal ones are in the right place to allow a duct to be installed – which is especially difficult around floor openings such as around stairs.

 - Our timber milling machine can cut the timber joists to length, useful around complex floors / around staircase openings.
 You can’t cut metal on a timber milling machine